ichistmeinname/Currygle/README.md

 This directory contains a cabal-file, for the installation you simply have to run cabal.
-Futhermore, Curr(y)gle depends on the Holumbus-Searchengine, which exists as a submodule.
+Futhermore, Curr(y)gle depends on the Holumbus-Searchengine, which exists as a submodule; last but not least, the Holumbus-Searchening depends on the package `haskell-src-exts` which needs happy to be installed.

     $ git submodule init
     $ git submodule update
     $ cabal sandbox init
+    $ cabal install happy
     $ cabal sandbox add-source holumbus
     $ cabal configure
     $ cabal build